IT-Academy-BCN/nodeInitialDemo/README.md

 The client and server are served by the same port through express static middleware.
-If process.env.PORT variable is 3000, open browser and go to:
+If process.env.API_PORT variable is 3000, open browser and go to:

 ````
 http://localhost:3000/